harshasbhat/harshasbhat.github.io/pages/contact.md

 {% include image.html url="/images/directions.jpg" width="80%" align="center" %}
 The <a href="https://www.ratp.fr/en/">Paris Metro Website</a> is excellent to get transportation options to reach ENS.
 To reach my office take the elevator marked C or D to the 2nd floor in the plan above.
 I am in room E208.

+When you see a long orange corridor take it.
+There is an international manhunt for the person who picked this color.
+But keep walking into the blinding orange light.
+Eventually you will hit a fork.
+And as Yogi Berra says it 'just take it'.